Oliver-Leete/Configs/README.md

 location of window columns, and extends them if they don't interfere with the XMobar.
 I've added this to my Notebook and Four column layout.
 Basically, I have the xmobar take up the centre third of the top of the screen, on those layouts there are checks to see if a column is in the centre third of the screen horizontally.
-If not, it will extend the column hight by the height of my XMobar, it's only a little bit of screen space that I gain back, but it's still nice.
+If not, it will extend the column height by the height of my XMobar, it's only a little of screen space that I gain back, but it's still nice.

 ### Toggleable layouts